fede183/notes/games/RyuGamePlanSF6.md

 - STMP, Backward STHP, HDonkey, LDP
 - Antiair the Yuri Air Kick
 - Antiair the Akuma Air Fireball
+- Use more the STLP, Throw lop while on corners
+- Use DriveRush, CRMP, MFireball more often

 # Agains